-All retail property is to be zoned on the basis of each zone being 9.14m deep.
+All shops, valued by application of the zoning principle should be zoned to 9.14 metres depth.

 If part of a zone is affected by an obstruction then a lower percentage should be applied to that part of the zone but the overall zone depth will remain at 9.14m.

-Any areas within a zone that are taken at a lower percentage than the main part of the zone shall be shown with the relevant zone letter together with a numerical suffix e.g. B1, B2 etc. and not shown with the next zone letter.
+Any areas within a zone that are taken at a lower percentage than the main part of the zone shall be shown with the relevant zone letter together with a numerical suffix e.g. B1, B2 etc and not shown with the next zone letter.

 There should be no more than three zones of 9.14m depth referred to as Zones A, B and C. Any area more than 27.42m from the building line should be taken as a single zone, classified Zone D, irrespective of the depth of the area (See also 7.2.5).

 Each upper or lower floor is to be taken as a single zone.

-Valuers should not deviate from the standard zoning depths without very careful thought and any proposed deviations should be referred to your Divisional Valuer or Practice Note Author.
+Valuers should not deviate from the standard zoning depths without very careful thought and any proposed deviations should be referred to your Principal Valuer.

-5.0 REDUCTION FACTORS
+5.0 Reduction Factors